rjspencer/docs/theming.md

 :	the tier you want to force a joining of (override the join fansite modal)

 	defaults to none, requires that the tier you pass be free

+	accepted values are 1, 2, or 3 assuming the tier you use is free

 class
 :	the class to assign to the `<a>` tag